shahidul034/Data-Structures-and-Algorithm-Tutorial/README.md

 ### ✅Operations on Stack

-Push: Add an element to the top of the stack.
+`Push:` Add an element to the top of the stack.

-Pop: Remove the top element from the stack.
+`Pop:` Remove the top element from the stack.

-Peek (Top): Retrieve the top element without removing it.
+`Peek (Top)`: Retrieve the top element without removing it.

-isEmpty: Check if the stack is empty.
+`isEmpty`: Check if the stack is empty.

-Size: Get the number of elements in the stack.
+`Size`: Get the number of elements in the stack.

 ### ✅Stack Implementation using Array
 ```c